treefood/light-switch-ui/README.md

 # LightSwitchUI

 This Light Switch UI is designed to work in an internal network to control a Philips Hue Bridge.
 It leverages the API Service that is stored within the Bridge which makes DIY projects easier to develop.
-The UI design of this project is designed to be displayed on a touchscreen displayed in a portrait landscape.
+The UI design of this project is designed to be displayed on a touchscreen displayed in a portrait orientation.
 More Specifically, it was designed on a 7 inch screen with the resolution of 1024 x 600 (rotated 90 degrees).
 The UI is built using Angular, uses NRWL file architecture, and made native using Electron.

 ## Development Prerequisite (for Windows)